‘The Young And The Restless’ Spoilers: Victoria And Billy Uncover Jack’s Secret?

 “Billy is keen to see Jack get his comeuppance.”

-The Young and the Restless spoilers indicate that Billy wants to go to Jabot and comfort his brother about what he learned, but Victoria thinks she has a better plan.
+Young and the Restless spoilers indicate that Billy wants to go to Jabot and confront his brother about what he learned, but Victoria thinks she has a better plan.
 She thinks that they should use the video to their advantage and has an idea how to make Jack pay.

 “Though Billy should be the one wanting to get revenge, he lets Victoria take the lead on this one, and a plan unfolds from an unexpected source,” Young explained.